ernest-bruce/human-internet/humanity/humanity.md

 · you will not need to *transfer* any data from one service to another
 · all you have to do is deauthorize one service and authorize the other to access your one set of personal·data

+&nbsp;
+&nbsp;
+&nbsp;

 ## THE HUMAN·INTERNET
-the human·internet is the internet based on human values and principles
-· it is the internet we should have created in the first place
+a lot of the problems we find in the internet stem from the fact that it has no human·values
+· other than redundancy, speed, and efficiency, the internet is a amoral construct, created to provide a reliable means of communication to humanity
+· we need a humane internet with values and principles that reflect the best of humanity

-· with time and by the misdeeds of powerful entities, we have learned that need to impose rules that specify what entities can and cannot do with personal·information
+with time and by the misdeeds of powerful internet-based entities we have learned that we need to impose rules that specify what entities can and cannot do with personal·information
-· without rules, companies like Facebook, Google, and many others feel free to do whatever they want with personal·information as long as they make money from those actions
+· without effective rules, companies like Facebook, Google, and many others feel free to do whatever they want with personal·data as long as they make money from those actions
 · through their actions (and sometimes through public announcements), companies are asking to be regulated
 · the human·internet is the answer to their requests

+> the **human·internet** aims to leverage the most advanced technology available to people to protect their identity, enforce their right to privacy, and secure their personal data

+in the human·internet, entities are punished if they do not follow the rules
+· but, as we have seen time and time again, companies cannot be trusted to abide by rules on their own, even with the threat of punishment
+· these companies attribute any fines incurred by breaking the rules as another operating cost
+· however, the human·internet provides infrastructure that makes it easy for companies who work with personal·data to follow the rules
+· the infrastructure of the human·internet uses the policies and rules of the ecosystem as the framework on which its operations are implemented
+· therefore, the natural state of personal·data in the ecosystem is *private*
+· only the entities that the data·owner authorizes can access that person’s data, and the data is kept secured through minimal effort by those entities
+· entities who put personal·data at risk do so because they perform perilous, nonstandard actions on data, such as not protecting it using strong security measures including encryption
+· the ecosystem facilitates remedial actions against entities who put personal·data, and the safety of its owners, at risk

+in addition to securing personal·data, the human·internet provides its users stronger means of managing their identity
+· the human·internet does not support anonymity
+· when people publish content that others can view, the viewers can readily identity the source of the content
+· this helps to combat the spread of false information by entities with nefarious motives, such as the **Russian Federation** does in its drive to sew mistrust and hate throughout the world

+the human·internet also provides more useful ways to consume content that are possible on the internet
+· the ecosystem follows closely the concepts and ideas spoused by [**Ted Nelson**][Ted·Nelson], the originator of hypertext and hypermedia
+· his concepts provide for a more immersive and information content-consumption experience, one that is especially useful for people who do a lot of research
 &nbsp;
 &nbsp;
 &nbsp;